petrbouchal/pragr/README.md

   - [Export Map (image)
     endpoint](https://developers.arcgis.com/rest/services-reference/export-map.htm)

+Additionally, the package provides

+  - quick access to a number of codes that identify Prague in various administrative or statistical registers.
+  - a function for downloading official Prague admin geodata (admin boundaries etc.)

+## Credit, inspiration and extensibility

 The approach draws heavily on code provided by
 @[yutannihilation](https://github.com/yutannihilation) in his [blog post](https://yutani.rbind.io/post/2018-06-09-plot-osm-tiles/) on using OpenStreetMap tiles in 📦 `ggplot2`.

-The approach should be generalisable to other ArcGis-driven servers with the same REST API, though the package as it now is assumes a projected CRS measured in meters, specifically the Krovak crs (EPSG 5514).
+The approach should be generalisable to other ArcGIS-driven servers with the same REST API, though the package as it now is assumes a projected CRS measured in meters, specifically the Krovak CRS (EPSG 5514).

-# Usage
+## Usage

 ``` r
 library(pragr)